Dual Credit Agreements between School Entities and Institutions of Higher Education

 Eligible IHEs

 Pursuant to section 1525, school entities may only enter into agreements with IHEs approved to operate in Pennsylvania.
 IHEs currently approved to operate in Pennsylvania are found in Pennsylvania Department of Education Educational Names & Addresses (EdNA) database.
-(Search using the category "Approved Out of State College and University).
+(In-State institutions are authorized to offer dual credit offerings to LEAs; out-of-state institutions must have approval for each location in PA they award credit.
+Please contact ra-highereducation@pa.gov to inquire if an institution needs further approval to offer dual credit in PA.)

 Not all college-level credits transfer to all IHEs or apply to all majors.
 Before entering into a dual credit agreement, school entities should find out whether the IHE is regionally accredited and recognized by the U.S. Department of Education and how the coursework offered through the dual credit agreement may be accepted by local colleges and other IHEs where students in the secondary school tend to enroll after high school.
 When students repeat courses they already successfully completed, it increases the cost of their postsecondary education and takes longer to earn a degree.
 The Pennsylvania Transfer and Articulation Center (PATRAC) shows how coursework is accepted at Pennsylvania community colleges, universities in the State System of Higher Education and other colleges that participate in the statewide college credit transfer system.